-- Hengqin Machinery is a limited liability company established in the PRC, and is wholly-owned by three relatives of one of the Controlling Shareholders of the Company. - (ii) Shengrong Machinery is a limited liability company established in the PRC, and is a wholly-owned by a relative of one of the Controlling Shareholders of the Company. - (iii) Guangdong Imiko is a limited liability company established in the PRC, and is ultimately controlled by a controlling shareholder of Aopusi. - English name is for identification purpose only.
+(i) Hengqin Machinery is a limited liability company established in the PRC, and is wholly-owned by three relatives of one of the Controlling Shareholders of the Company.

+(ii) Shengrong Machinery is a limited liability company established in the PRC, and is a wholly-owned by a relative of one of the Controlling Shareholders of the Company.

+(iii) Guangdong Imiko is a limited liability company established in the PRC, and is ultimately controlled by a controlling shareholder of Aopusi.